max21910/LaunchScreen-iOS/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-swift.svg)](https://forthebadge.com)

 ## Support :
-📱 works from iOS 14 (older iOS not tested may work ) to iOS 16 (only beta tested)
+📱 works from iOS 14
 ## Who made this :
 Made with ❤️ by Max21910 in 🇫🇷
 ## Description
 A simple exemple of a launching screen made of 100% using SwiftUI

 ## Free to use ?